 Inspections permitted.
 In addition to the inspections required by Section 100-K.1., above, a fire safety and property maintenance inspection of any building, structure, use, or occupancy, or of any dwelling unit, may also be performed by the Code Enforcement Officer or an Inspector designated by the Code Enforcement Officer at any time upon:

-The request Failure of the owner of the property failing to comply with the Uniform Code or Energy Code exist; or
+Failure of the owner of the property to comply with the Uniform Code or Energy Code; or

-Receipt by the Code Enforcement Officer of any other information, reasonably believed by the Code Enforcement Officer to be reliable, giving rise to reasonable cause to believe that conditions or activities failing may exist which fail to comply with the Uniform Code or Energy Code.
+Receipt by the Code Enforcement Officer of information, believed by the Code Enforcement Officer to be reliable, conditions or activities failing may exist which fail to comply with the Uniform Code or Energy Code.

 Nothing in this Section shall be construed as permitting an inspection any circumstances for which a court order or warrant permitting such inspection is required, unless such court order or warrant has been obtained.